6 Important Things You Should Do Before You Sell Your Car

 You can fill out most of the information on the bill of sale before you actually sell the car.
 Although you’ll want to leave the mileage count and buyer information blank until the sale is actually final, anything you can fill out in advance is a good idea.
 It will save you some time and ensure you have the chance to be as methodical as possible.

-One important thing to note on the bill of sale is that you are selling the car “as is” so you don’t have a buyer coming back to you expecting repairs to be handled.
-If it’s not in writing it could be a hassle later so make sure that “as is” section is filled out and the buyer is aware of the condition of the as-is sale also.
+One important thing to note on the bill of sale is that you are selling the car “as is,” so you don’t have a buyer coming back to you expecting repairs to be handled.
+If it’s not in writing, it could be a hassle later, so make sure that “as is” section is filled out and the buyer is aware of the condition of the as-is sale as well.

 Conclusion: